 Why Do Colleges Offer Rolling Admission?

-Just as rolling admission can take off the pressure from applicant, it also somewhat eases the load of admission officers.
+Just as rolling admission can take off the pressure from an applicant, it also somewhat eases the load of admission officers.
 Instead of viewing and evaluating thousands of applications at one go, they can space out the process and evaluate applications as they arrive.
 This policy proves to be helpful for schools with a smaller staff of admissions officers to review applications.
 According to College Admission team of popular colleges, many colleges with rolling admissions use less of a holistic process, rather than trying to assess the candidate as a student and person, some of these colleges may rely more on objective criteria, like school grades and scores on standardized tests.